Can't Afford Housing Repairs

 Do you have a "Habitat for Humanity" office near you?
 My son recently did his Eagle Scout project for them, and I noticed that they maintain a "store" full of used or sometimes new home repair supplies for dirt-cheap.
 You usually have to go on the one or two days they're open and rummage, but you can get a lot of stuff there.
 The volunteers that run Habitat are also a wealth of information for how to get supplies and help if you're low-income.

 Freecycle May Help

 Recently, I gave away a truck load of leftover building supplies and interior/exterior house paint that was left from our two-year home/office renovation project.
 These materials otherwise would've ended up in the landfill.
 How did I do it?
 I went to Freecycle (www.freecycle.org) and posted an announcement saying I was giving it away.
 The materials went to a young couple who really needed them to fix up their house.

 Freecycle is your community's 24-hour online yard sale.
 It's a non-profit grassroots movement of people who are giving (and getting) all sorts of items for free in their own town.
-More than 1,300 communities around the world are actively participating.
-Just go to the website and click on the link to your region of the U.S., which is on the right of the homepage.
-It will generate an automatic email.
-When sent, it will sign you up and explain how it works.
+More than 5,119 communities around the world are actively participating.
+Just go to the website and sign up by finding your community in the search box.

 You can post a "wanted" ad there, requesting the types of building materials for which you are looking.
 Any sort of item can be given away or traded (except pets, firearms, porn, or perishable food), and there must be no strings attached to the giveaway.
 Also, if someone posts an item that you're interested in, you must reply directly, not to the entire mailing list.
 Freecycle is a win-win for everyone!